-1. The supporting schedule and the statement have since been reconciled hence addressing the variance of Kshs.37, 451,268.
+- 1. The supporting schedule and the statement have since been reconciled hence addressing the variance of Kshs.37, 451,268. - 2.
+The Committee marked the matter as resolved.

 Accounting officers must at all times ensure that they prepare and submit clear and comprehensible annual financial statements to the Auditor General within three months after the end of each financial year pursuant to the provisions of section 81(3) of the Public Finance Management Act, 2012.